gurjot06oct/Cplusplus/07 Pointers/01 Basics.md

 #### Template Aliases in C++: Creating Pointers of Any Type

 In C++, template aliases provide a convenient way to create aliases for template instantiations, simplifying the declaration of complex types.
-This article explores the use of template aliases to manage pointers to different data types within a single program.

 ##### Creating pointers of different types using the template alias